Polish president becomes latest leader to visit Donald Trump as allies consider possible return - ExBulletin

 Duda's visit comes a week after Trump met with British Foreign Secretary David Cameron, another NATO member and leading proponent of support for Ukraine, at the former president's Florida estate.

-And last month, Trump hosted Hungarian Prime Minister Viktor Orbn, an autocrat who has the closest relations with Russia among European Union countries.
-Orban shared a montage of footage from the visit on his Instagram feed, with an image of him and his team meeting with Trump and the president's former aides in a scene that looked like an official bilateral meeting.
+In March, Trump hosted Hungarian Prime Minister Viktor Orbn, an autocrat who has the closest relations with Russia among European Union countries.
+Orbn shared a montage of footage from the visit on his Instagram feed, which included an image of him and his team meeting with Trump and the president's former aides in a scene that looked like a formal bilateral meeting.

 Trump also met briefly in February with Javier Milei, Argentina's fiery right-wing populist president who ran a Trump-inspired campaign, complete with Make Argentina Great Again red hats.
 Milei enthusiastically hugged Trump backstage at the annual Conservative Political Action Conference outside Washington, according to a video posted by a Trump campaign aide.